Before Buying a New Car Ask Yourself These 12 Questions

-It may be attractive to not put any money down if you have the credit score and history to support it.
+It may be attractive not to put any money down if you have the credit score and history to support it.
 However, you may want to put some thought into it first.
-I have always recommended you put at least 20% down of the purchase price of the vehicle.
-Doing this you will greatly reduce your chances of becoming upside down and will also reduce the amount of money you’ll pay in interest charges.
+I have always recommended you put at least 20% down on the purchase price of the vehicle.
+Doing this will significantly reduce your chances of becoming upside down and the amount of money you’ll pay in interest charges.

-This is a large amount of money for some people.
-If you're unable to put down 20%, at the very least put down the amount of tax, title, license, or any extra fees associated by your state.
+20% is a large amount of money for some people.
+If you cannot put down 20%, at the very least, put down the amount of tax, title, license, or any extra fees associated with your state.
 Paying interest charges on TT&L is just crazy.

-Read my article on how much cash should you put down on a new car to learn more about the pros and cons of having a large down payment when buying a new vehicle.
+Please read my article on how much cash you should put down on a new car to learn more about the pros and cons of having a large down payment when buying a new vehicle.

-Think twice about you and/or your family’s future before buying a vehicle that does not have enough room or enough doors.
+Think twice about your and your family’s future before buying a vehicle that does not have enough room or doors.
 Your spouse may be very unhappy with your vehicle selection.

 I don’t think I need to say anything more about this subject.

-12) How Many People Will Normally Ride in Your Vehicle?
+12) How Many People Will Ride in Your Car?

 This question is an extension of the above question.
 What will be your driving habits with your new car?
-Do you have a family of six and need a car to take everyone on vacation in?
+Do you have a family of six and need a vehicle to take everyone on vacation?
 Do you haul people all the time?
-Do you need a car to just run quick errands in or go to and from work?
+Do you need a car just to run quick errands or go to and from work?